The Law of Nations

-Summary

-The Law of Nations has been said to have modernized the entire practice of international law.

 Influence

-Centuries after his death it was found that United States President George Washington had a number of overdue library books dating back over 221 years.
+Centuries after his death it was found that United States President George Washington had a number of overdue library books at the time of his death.
 One of them was The Law of Nations.

 Swiss editor Charles W.F.
 Dumas sent Benjamin Franklin three copies of the book in 1775.
 Franklin received them May 18, June 30, and July 8 by two couriers: Alexandre Pochard (Dumas' friend and later companion to Fleury Mesplet) and a man named Vaillant.
-Franklin kept one copy for himself, depositing the second in "our own public library here" (the Library Company of Philadelphia which Franklin founded in 1731) and sending the third to the "college of Massachusetts Bay" (Franklin used the original name from 1636, not acknowledging the 1639 rename to Harvard College in honor of John Harvard).
+Franklin kept one copy for himself, depositing the second in "our own public library here" (the Library Company of Philadelphia which Franklin founded in 1731) and sending the third to the "College of Massachusetts Bay" (Franklin used the original name from 1636, not acknowledging the 1639 rename to Harvard College in honor of John Harvard).
 In December 1775, Franklin thanked Dumas:

 Franklin also said that this book by Vattel, "has been continually in the hands of the members of our Congress now sitting".

 It provides at least a partial legal basis for modern conscription in the United States.
 In the Selective Draft Law Cases (1918), upholding the Selective Service Act of 1917, the court stated: